veronicz/SoundBubble/README.md

 ### Standard Requirements

-1. Be able to clear a user’s posted song logs
+1. Be able to hide or show the current user’s song logs
 2. Album cover appears as an icon for the song log
 3. If song logs are large, paginate the song log
 4. Create a clickable link on a song log to redirect the user to the spotify song page